 The scouts you do hire generally need 15+ attributes for Judging Ability and Judging Potential, as you want those scout reports to be as accurate as possible.
 An aspect people seem to forget when hiring new staff is the scouting knowledge a staff member has.
 Scouting knowledge is always on a staff members profile page, it shows the country or countries this staff members knows intimately.

 The more knowledge a scout has in a specific country, the more players he can find.
 Not a bad trait if you want to uncover some hidden gems.
 In that case, it also makes sense to spread the scouts around the world, not just in terms of their assignments, but also in terms of their origins.
 Sending an English scout to South America can work, as he will slowly increase his scouting knowledge for the region.
-This takes time though, which means he won’t be operating at maximum efficiency.
+This takes time though, which means he won’t be operating at maximum efficiency, particularly if he has a low adaptability attribute.
 Hiring a South American scout would speed up the process tremendously.

 Value for money – the theory